stealth/crash/README.md

 and converts the query-string into arguments it understands.
 It does not translate %2F etc characters!
 They should not be needed, since spaces, '(' and other weird characters do not make sense when calling crashd.
-Arguments that dont have a parameter such as -U have to be given "=1" argument to enable it, such as in:
+Arguments that dont have a parameter such as `-U` have to be given `=1` argument to enable it, such as in:

 ```
 http://127.0.0.1/cgi-bin/crashd?-K=/path/to/serverkey.pem&    \